nliittsc/nliittsc.github.io/_pages/cv.md

 Education
 ======
 * B.S.
-Applied Mathematics from UC San Diego
+Applied Mathematics from UC San Diego (2019)
   - Graduated with "Honors with Distinction"
   - I wrote an undergraduate thesis where I did some work on applied Causal Inference
   - I mostly studied Probability Theory and Statistics.
 I actually satisfied the requirements for both the "Applied Mathematics" and "Statistics and Probability" degrees.
 I opted for the former title since I figured it sounded better.
 * M.S. in Computer Science from UC San Diego (Spring 2021)
   - Currently on track to finish with a "Programming Languages" specialization
-* P.h.D. in Computer Science from UC Santa Cruz (Pending)
+* In Progress: P.h.D. in Computer Science from UC Santa Cruz
-  - Admitted for Fall 2021!

 Teaching
 ======
-I have worked as a TA for the following classes at UC San Diego:
+I have worked as a Teaching Assistant for the following courses:
-* Math
+* University of California, San Diego
+  - CSE101 : Design & Analysis of Algorithms
-  - Math18: Linear Algebra
+  - Math18 : Linear Algebra
-  - Math102: Applied Linear Algebra
+  - Math102 : Applied Linear Algebra
-  - Math183: Statistical Methods
+  - Math183 : Statistical Methods
-  - Math152: Graph Theory topics
+  - Math152 : Graph Theory topics
-* Computer Science
+* University of California, Santa Cruz
-  - CSE101: Design & Analysis of Algorithms
+  - CSE 102 : Introduction to Analysis of Algorithms
+  - CSE 103 : Computational Models
+  - CSE 114A: Foundations of Programming Languages
+  - CSE 185 : Technical Writing

 <!-- Other Experiences
 ======